 In the Lakes Region, we love the welcoming, family-run Woodman’s Brewery, set in a cottage in the woods in Bristol, and Twin Barns Brewing in Meredith, with its outdoor patio and board game collection plus fun beers making for a nice afternoon.

-Located in the Merrimack Valley, White Birch Brewing in Nashua is an absolute must for sour beer fans, because nobody else in New Hampshire does sours like these!
 And Candia Road Brewing Co. in Manchester serves a clever collection of rotating brews alongside plenty of vegan food options, next to a piano and fireplace.

 Along the Seacoast, we love sitting outside on the farm at Throwback Brewery in North Hampton, arguably one of the best outdoor breweries in New Hampshire, and trying their outlandish and classic beers.
 Portsmouth Brewery in Portsmouth is a classic for a reason, and over the years we’ve never had a bad beer there.

 But that’s just a fraction of what New Hampshire has to offer.

 2023 Update: A previous version of this post recommended White Birch Brewing, which has since closed.

 Read More: The Best New Hampshire Breweries

 Pay Tribute to the Old Man of the Mountain